Immortal215/PHS-Connect-Development/README.md

 - **Custom Calendar View :**
   - Built using SwiftUI to show meeting times on a calendar for enrolled clubs.

+- **Custom Chat View :**
+  - Built using SwiftUI to allow students to chat with one another in their own clubs.

 - **Lots more! :**

 ### 2. **Backend**